muzena/samdecrypt/README.md

 Samdecrypt
 ==========
+Tools for Samsung TV
-Small tools for generating keys and decoding Samsung TV Recordings
+ Small tools for generating keys, decoding recordings, uploading to TV or downloading from TV widgets, removing widgets from TV and few options more.